jkmuthu/newwytnet/replit.md

 # Overview

-WytNet is a production-ready multi-tenant SaaS platform foundation that provides a comprehensive suite of low-code tools for building applications, managing content, and creating cross-tenant hubs.
-The platform features CRUD builders, CMS functionality, app composition tools, and hub aggregation capabilities, all designed to work seamlessly in a multi-tenant architecture.
+WytNet is a fully white-label, production-ready multi-tenant SaaS platform foundation that provides a comprehensive suite of low-code tools for building applications, managing content, and creating cross-tenant hubs.
+The platform features CRUD builders, CMS functionality, app composition tools, hub aggregation capabilities, and a complete WytID Universal Identity & Validation system - all designed to work seamlessly in a multi-tenant architecture.

 The system is built as a monorepo with Express.js backend, React frontend using Vite, and PostgreSQL with Drizzle ORM for data persistence.
-It includes authentication via Replit Auth, role-based access control, and comprehensive multi-tenancy support with Row Level Security.
+It now includes custom authentication (fully white-label), role-based access control, comprehensive multi-tenancy support with Row Level Security, and the complete WytID blockchain-anchored identity system.

+**Latest Status (Complete White-Label Implementation):**
+✅ **Removed all Replit Auth and branding** - Fully white-label platform ✅ **Custom authentication system** - Registration, login, logout with session management ✅ **Professional Header and Footer** - Complete layout with login/registration modals ✅ **WytID Universal Identity System** - Complete blockchain-anchored identity validation ✅ **Production-ready architecture** - All core systems functional and integrated

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Focus: Fully white-label multi-tenant SaaS platform with identity validation.

 # System Architecture